PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

   rather than comparing against numeric literals.

-- Input and output lengths should be determined at the time of `@taylorize` application, not at runtime.
+- Input and output lengths should be determined at the time of `@taylorize` application (parse time), not at runtime.
 Avoid using the length of the input as an implicit indicator of whether to write all elements of the output.
-If conditional output of auxiliary equations is desired, use explicit methods, such as through parameters or by setting auxiliary `t0` vector elements to zero, and assigning unwanted auxiliary outputs zero.
+If conditional output of auxiliary equations is desired use explicit methods, such as through parameters or by setting auxiliary vector elements to zero, and assigning unwanted auxiliary outputs zero.

 - Expressions which correspond to function calls (so the `head` field is `:call`) which are not recognized by the parser are simply copied.
 The heuristics used, especially for vectors, may not work for all cases.

-- Use `local` for internal parameters (simple constant values); this improves performance.
+- Use `local` for internal parameters, e.g., simple constant values; this improves performance.
 Do not use it if the variable is needed to be Taylor expanded during the integration step.

-- To examine the code generated for `jetcoeffs!` and `_allocate_jetcoeffs!` for a specific ODE function, follow the pendulum example above; create an expression by wrapping the ODE function (without `@taylorize` prefix) in `:()` and supply the expression to `TaylorIntegration._make_parsed_jetcoeffs`.
+- To examine the code generated for `jetcoeffs!` and `_allocate_jetcoeffs!` for a specific ODE function, follow the pendulum example above; create an expression by wrapping the ODE function (without `@taylorize` prefix) in a `:()`-block, and supply the expression to `TaylorIntegration._make_parsed_jetcoeffs`.
 This can help in debugging issues with either function generated by `@taylorize`.